 The theme of God valuing human life is found throughout the Bible.
 He values human life at its beginning.
 He values human life at its end.
 And God demonstrates that He values human life in the humanity of His Son.

 God values human life at its beginning.

 God’s first command to humans was to “be fruitful and multiply” (Gen. 1:28).
 But the Bible does not view procreation as occurring independently of God’s ongoing creative work.
 Psalm 139:13-16 asserts that God creates human life in the womb.
-“For You formed my inward parts; You knitted me together in my mother’s womb. …Your eyes saw my unformed substance; in Your book were written…the days that were formed for me.”1 David’s use of personal pronouns implies his humanness and personhood as a fetus.
+“For You formed my inward parts; You knitted me together in my mother’s womb. …Your eyes saw my unformed substance; in Your book were written…the days that were formed for me.”1 David’s use of personal pronouns implies his humanness and personhood began at the moment of conception.
 Psalm 139:15 metaphorically compares a mother’s womb to the “depths of the earth” where, says David, “I was being made in secret, intricately woven.”
 The metaphor points to the creation account where God breathed into the dust of the earth a “living soul” (Gen. 2:7).

 The prophet Jeremiah speaks of God forming, knowing, and sanctifying him in his mother’s womb.
 “Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee” (Jer.
 1:5).
-The prophet also indicates that death in the womb is possible, implying that his fetus was a living person.
+The prophet also indicates that death in the womb is possible, implying that while in the womb he was a living person.
 “Because he slew me not from the womb; or that my mother might have been my grave” (Jer.
 20:17).